mattermost/docs/source/deployment/guest-accounts.rst

 You can disable individual guest accounts in **System Console > User Management**, via the **Manage Members** modal, or using the ``/kick`` or ``/remove`` commands.

-In a future release when a Guest Account is disabled, the guests will be marked as `inactive`, be logged out of Mattermost, and all their sessions will be revoked.
+In version 5.18, when a Guest Account is disabled, the guests will be marked as `inactive`, be logged out of Mattermost, and all their sessions will be revoked.

 Frequently Asked Questions